-5. Click the Port Mirroring button so that it turns green.
+5. Click the Port Mirroring toggle so that it displays green and is positioned to the right.

 The page shows two graphical displays of the switch.

 - 6. In the upper graphical display, select one or more source ports. - 7.
 In the lower graphical display, select a single destination port. - 8.
 Click the Apply button.
 Your settings are saved. - 9.
 To save the settings to the running configuration, at the top of the page, click the Save icon or text.